What are secondary metabolites?

 Completion: Completion of the best hit between MIBiG region and antiSMASH predicted region (if any hit).
 See below for more information about its computation.

 Product and Type: Product and type of the MIBiG compound.

 = number of genes with blast hit in the antiSMASH predicted region and MIBiG region

-= number of MIBiG genes (all of them) in the MIBIG curated region
+= number of all genes in the MIBiG curated region

-Meaning that when 2 or more genes in a single MIBiG curated region are similar, the same gene in pkgdb can hit on these MIBiG gene.
-When that happen, the completion can be higher than 1 (represented by 1* or the real number).
+This means that when 2 or more genes in a single MIBiG curated region are similar, the same gene in pkgdb can hit on these MIBiG gene.
+When this happen, the completion can be higher than 1 (represented by 1*).